 Financial impact on your business

-If an employee returns to work and can't do their regular tasks or hours, it may have a financial impact on your business.
+If an employee is recovering while at work and can't do their regular tasks or hours, it may have a financial impact on your business.

 We can offer abatement.
 This is where you can pay your employee for the work and hours they do compared to their regular role.
 We can then top up these payments.